 - finely grated zest and juice of 1 lemon

-- 2 tbsp black treacle
+- 2 tablespoon black treacle

-- 1 tsp ground mixed spice
+- 1 teaspoon ground mixed spice

-- ½ tsp grated nutmeg
+- ½ teaspoon grated nutmeg

-- ½ tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- 2 eggs
+- 2 large eggs

-- 175ml sweet white wine or stout
+- 175 ml sweet white wine or stout

-- butter, for greasing
+- butter for greasing

-- rum or brandy to serve
+- rum or brandy to serve (optional)

 - Place the breadcrumbs, flour, suet and sugar in a large mixing bowl and stir until well blended.